oroinc/documentation/user_guide/magento_channel_integration.rst

   :header: "Field", "Description"
   :widths: 10, 30

-  "**Name***","The configuration name ued to refer to the configuration within the system."
+  "**Name***","The configuration name used to refer to the configuration within the system."
   "**SOAP WSDL URL***","A URL of the SOAP v.2 WSDL source (this is the URL of your Magento installation plus **api/v2_soap/?wsdl=1**).
 For example, if your installation were available at *http://example.com/magento/index.php/*, the SOAP WSDL URL would be